Francisco-Webdeveloper/Fake-inbox/README.md

 ## Background & Objectives

-Simulation of email fetching and addition to the top of the list of an email inbox interface.
+Simulation of email fetching and addition of upcoming emails to the top of the list of an inbox interface.
-This is adding content to the DOM after the initial page loads.
-There is no need to refresh the page for new mail to show up.
+This feature adds content to the DOM after the initial page loads, therefore there is no need to refresh the page for new mail to show up.

 The goal is to simulate email fetching without the use of AJAX.